akayyali/Tasker/README.md

 Adding a new Scheduler Service is very simple :

+Start by instaling nuget package using:

+Install-Package InMemTasker

-First make sure you DI your scheduler service
+Then Make sure you DI your scheduler service

             services.AddSingleton<ApplicationJobSchedulerService>();
             //DI your jobs only if you want inject them